The Valleys — Big John’s Mine

 The miners scrambled as quickly as they could further up the tunnel.
 Once the noise and dust had subsided, the worst fear of any underground miner was realised.
 Their only exit from the tunnel was now full of fallen rock.

-Tsomo: Is everyone OK?
+Tsomo: Is everyone Okay?
 Anyone hurt?

 Tsomo: Right.
 Let’s stop and assess the situation.
 We need to check what supplies we have — especially food and water.
 Work out what resources we have available to us.
 It could take a while to get us out, so let’s not make the situation worse by guessing.